Yemen's Houthis arrest protesters in Sanaa

 The Iran-aligned Houthis took control of Sanaa in 2014, ousting the internationally-recognized government of Abd-Rabbu Mansour Hadi.
 A Saudi-led U.S.-backed international military coalition intervened in 2015 to restore it.

-“Security services in the capital detained a number of mercenaries tasked by the aggressors to plant rumors and disturb public peace,” said the Houthi-controlled Saba news agency.
+“Security services in the capital detained a number of mercenaries tasked by the aggressors to plant rumors and disturb public peace,” the Houthi-controlled Saba news agency said.

 Both sides of the Yemen conflict have been accused of serious human rights violations.